 Why I made the switch to Squarespace and 7 reasons why I love it!

-My new website only launched at the end of August this year.
+My new website (for my then lettering business) launched at the end of August 2017.
 I had spent weeks and weeks over the summer tinkering away with my gorgeous Wordpress theme to get to the point where I could press “launch”.
 Yet within a couple of weeks I just wasn’t happy with it.
 I should have absolutely loved my shiny new website, the gateway to my brand new business.
 But I didn’t.
 I couldn’t completely put my finger on the exact reason why but I now know there were a few things bugging me about my Wordpress site.

 Looking for Wordpress alternatives